bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ## Combat

 Combat is the most rigorously kept time in Aspirant; as it is when you are most likely to be injured and die.
-Combat is covered in more detail [here](Core/Combat), but in general, characters take turns acting in 5 second increments.
+Combat is covered in more detail [[Combat|here]], but in general, characters take turns acting in 5 second increments.

 ## Narrative Time